cssreddyharsha/royale-ros/doc/changing_exposures.md

 Manually changing the exposure time on a running camera
 =======================================================

-This article explains the facilities provided by `royale-ros` to manually change the exposure times on the fly for a running camera.
+This article explains the facilities provided by `argus-ros` to manually change the exposure times on the fly for a running camera.
 Changing the exposure is set on a per stream basis.

 The first step is to inspect our current camera configuration.

 ```
-$ rosrun royale_ros dump
+$ rosrun argus_ros dump
 {
   "Device": {
     "Id": "0005-4804-0050-1916",